Why should girls participate in the Girl Scout Cookie Program?

 Scouts' position on social issues, such as Planned Parenthood or

-individual Girl Scout members’ participation in the presidential
+individual Girl Scout members’ participation in political movements?

 With the increased media focus on Girl Scouts during the cookie